 After we decide to take on your case, we will then work diligently file all the necessary paperwork in a timely manner and make any court appearances.

 Once we file the paperwork, we will handle all communication with the Nassau County Assessment Review Commission.
-For your reference, they have just extended the filing deadline until April, 2020.

 You Don’t Pay Until We Win